Flint, Michigan: Early and mid-20th century: the auto industry takes shape

 In 1904, local entrepreneur William C. Durant was brought in to manage Buick, which became the largest manufacturer of automobiles by 1908.
 In 1908, Durant founded General Motors (GM), filing incorporation papers in New Jersey, with headquarters in Flint.
 GM moved its headquarters to Detroit in the mid-1920s.
 Durant lost control of GM twice during his lifetime.
 On the first occasion, he befriended Louis Chevrolet and founded Chevrolet, which was a runaway success.
 He used the capital from this success to buy back share control.
 He later lost decisive control again, permanently.
 Durant experienced financial ruin in the stock market crash of 1929 and subsequently ran a bowling alley in Flint until the time of his death in 1947.

-The city's mayors were targeted for recall twice, Mayor David Cuthbertson in 1924 and Mayor William H. McKeighan in 1927.
+The city's mayors were targeted for recall twice, Mayor David R. Cuthbertson in 1924 and Mayor William H. McKeighan in 1927.
 Recall supporters in both cases were jailed by the police.
 Cuthbertson had angered the Ku Klux Klan (KKK) by the appointment of a Catholic police chief.
-The KKK led the recall effort and supported Judson Transue, Cutbertson's elected successor.
+The KKK led the recall effort and supported Judson Transue, Cuthbertson's elected successor.
 Transue however did not remove the police chief.
 McKeighan survived his recall only to face conspiracy charges in 1928.
 McKeighan was under investigation for a multitude of crimes which angered city leaders enough to push for changes in the city charter.

 In 1928, the city adopted a new city charter with a council-manager form of government.
 Subsequently, McKeighan ran the "Green Slate" of candidates who won in 1931 and 1932 and he was select as mayor in 1931.
 In 1935, the city residents approved a charter amendment establishing the Civil Service Commission.